-Fair values are based on inputs other than quoted prices included 7.
-COVID-19 within Level 1 that are observable for valuing the asset or liability either directly or indirectly.
-Observable inputs include quoted On January 30, 2020, the World Health Organization ("WHO") anobservable inputs.
+Fair values are based on inputs other than quoted prices included within Level 1 that are observable for valuing the asset or liability, either directly or indirectly.
+Observable inputs include quoted prices for similar assets or liabilities in active or non-active markets.
+Level 2 inputs may also include insignificant adjustments to market observable inputs.